mathigon/textbooks/content/fractals/content.md

 ### The Mandelbrot Set

-When creating the different Julia sets, you might have noticed that there were some values of _c_ for which no sequences converge, and the entire complex plane remains white.
-A few decades after Julia and Fatou, a new generation of mathematicians tried to map these areas.
+When creating the different Julia sets, you might have noticed that there were some values of _c_ for which every sequence diverges, and the entire complex plane remains white.
+A few decades after Julia and Fatou, a new generation of mathematicians tried to map what these areas looked like.

 In the previous example, we chose a fixed value for _{.pill.red}c_, and then changed the position of _{.pill.yellow}x0_ to colour the plane.
 Now let’s fix the value of _{.pill.yellow}x0 = 0_, and instead change the value of _{.pill.red}c_.

-Once more, paint over the complex plane to reveal the area in which sequences converge.
-What shape do you expect to appear?
+Once more, paint over the complex plane to reveal the area in which sequences remain bounded.
+What shapes do you expect to appear?

 ::: column(width=460)